kby-ai/Palmprint-Recognition-Docker/README.md

   The `API` can be evaluated through `Postman` tool.
 Here are the endpoints for testing:
   - Test with an image file: Send a `POST` request to `http://89.116.159.229:8084/compare_palmprint`.
   - Test with a `base64-encoded` image: Send a `POST` request to `http://89.116.159.229:8084/compare_palmprint_base64`.

-    You can download the `Postman` collection to easily access and use these endpoints. [click here](https://github.com/kby-ai/FaceRecognition-Docker/tree/main/postman/kby-ai-face.postman_collection.json)

     ![image](https://github.com/user-attachments/assets/4c5a528d-572c-46fe-b2de-6f387929b181)